BlackMetalz/blackmetalz.github.io/content/devsecops-p1.md

 ---
 # 4. Dependency Checks
 - Dependency-Check is a Software Composition Analysis (SCA) tool that attempts to detect publicly disclosed vulnerabilities contained within a project's dependencies.
-### Common way to dependency checks in serveral languages:
+### Common way to dependency checks in several languages:
 - Java: `mvn dependency-check:check`
 - Python: pip-audit ( I don't like `safety` since it required login to run xD)
 ```bash